 In case the last serving node is an E-UTRAN node, the detection mechanism proceed as deined in TS 36.300 [2].

-In case the last serving node is an NG-RAN node, the detection mechanisms for Too Late Inter-system Handover and Too Early Inter-system Handover are carried out through the following:
+In case the last serving node is an NG-RAN node, the detection mechanisms for Too Late Inter-system Handover, Too Early Inter-system Handover and Voice Fallback Triggered Inter-system Handover Failure are carried out through the following:

 - Too Late Inter-system Handover: the connection failure occurs while being connected to a NG-RAN node, and there is no recent handover for the UE prior to the connection failure i.e., the UE reported timer is absent or larger than the configured threshold, e.g., Tstore_UE_cntxt, and the first node where the UE attempts to re-connect is a E-UTRAN node.

 - Too Early Inter-system Handover: the connection failure occurs while being connected to a NG-RAN node, and there is a recent inter-system handover for the UE prior to the connection failure i.e., the UE reported timer is smaller than the configured threshold, e.g., Tstore_UE_cntxt, and the first cell where the UE attempts to re-connect and the node that served the UE at the last handover initialisation are both E-UTRAN node.

+- Voice Fallback Triggered Inter-system Handover Failure: The connection failure occurs during mobility from NR, and the handover was triggered due to voice fallback, i.e. the RLF report from the UE includes a voiceFallbackIndication.

+Editor’s notes: the name of the indication needs be refined when details are agreed in RAN2